nmorawski/DataStructuresS25/hwk/01_spotify_playlists/README.txt

 I already have a decent background in C++, so I didn't have too many issues.
 I only had some minor issues with taking in strings/text from the input files and correctly cleaning/parsing them (had one occurrence of a seg. fault).
 Also, the song "I" by Kendrick Lamar caused an issue, becuase at the time, its one-letter long title wasn't picked up with my logic.
+Also, had a minor issue with the logic behind shifting the currently playing song's index.
 All in all, the development and testing process went great.